jameshyojaelee/GPT-cell-annotator/reference/gptca_annotate.md

 # Annotate clusters with GPT Cell Annotator

-High-level helpers to send marker tables to GPT Cell Annotator, merge validated labels into Seurat metadata, and visualise annotations on UMAP embeddings.
+High-level helpers to send marker tables to the GPT Cell Annotator CLI, merge validated labels into Seurat metadata, and visualise annotations on UMAP embeddings.

 ## Usage